Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} neural networks show high generalization performance and have been very successful in recent years.
 However, it is still not entirely clear why it works well.
 The goal in learning network parameters is to reduce the generalization error.
-The direction in the parameter space to reduce it can be found by examining the main eigenvectors of its Fisher information matrix (FIM).
+The direction in the parameter space to reduce it can be found by examining the eigenvectors of the large eigenvalues of its Fisher information matrix (FIM).
 In order to investigate the behavior of generalization error, it is important to examine the FIM.

 In this paper, we investigate a one hidden layer network with a ReLU activation function and consider only the last layer connection weight as a network parameter.
 We fix the weights other than the last layer.
-In this setting, we calculated the eigenvalue distribution of the empirical FIM under certain conditions by numerical simulation, and obtained the result as shown in Fig. \ref{fig:d5_e}.
-From this result, we can see a remarkable ``grouping'' property regarding the magnitude of eigenvalues.
-Namely, it has the one remarkably large eigenvalue, the next largest group of $d$ eigenvalues, and the next largest group of $d(d+1)/2-1$ eigenvalues, where $d$ is the dimension of the input to the network.
-This paper reveals the grouping property and investigates the eigenvectors corresponding to these main eigenvalues.
+In this setting, we calculated the eigenvalue distribution of the empirical FIM under certain conditions by numerical calculation, and obtained the result as shown in Fig.~\ref{fig:d5_e}, from which, we can see a remarkable ``grouping'' property regarding the magnitude of eigenvalues.
+This phenomenon is related to the grouping of the eigenvalues of the Neural Tangent Kernel under certain conditions.
+The detail is discussed in Section \ref{Related_ntk}.
+This paper investigates the first three clusters of eigenvalues and eigenvectors of the FIM.
+Specifically, we show that the following approximately holds.
+1) Since $I$ is non-negative owing to the ReLU, the first eigenvalue is the Perron-Frobenius eigenvalue.
+2) For the cluster of the next maximum values, the eigenspace is spanned by the row vectors of $W$.
+3) The direct sum of the eigenspace of the first eigenvalue and that of the third cluster is spanned by the set of all the vectors obtained as the Hadamard product of any pair of the row vectors of $W$.
+Fig.~\ref{fig:d5_e2} is the enlarged graph of the first 100 eigenvalues in Fig.~\ref{fig:d5_e}.
+We can confirm that it has the one remarkably large eigenvalue, the next largest group of $d$ eigenvalues, and the next largest group of $d(d+1)/2-1$ eigenvalues, where $d$ is the dimension of the input to the network.

+This result is useful to understand the behavior of the gradient descent in training the simple ReLU network.
+In fact, the discussion in Section \ref{discuss} shows that the ``effective number of parameters'' grows as $O(1)$, $O(d)$, $O(d^2)$ when we raise the goal for accuracy of estimation.
+We further discuss in Section \ref{Gen_err} that in our case these eigenvectors are also in the direction of reducing the generalization error.

 The grouping property comes from the fact that the ReLU activation function loses its linearity at the point where the input value is 0.
 In investigating this phenomena, we found that Tian \cite{Tian} studied the same network as in our situation.
 Using the result of his study, an explicit expression of the FIM was obtained.
 It is not the form we wanted, but we succeeded to transform it to a form by which we can understand the situation of eigenvalue distribution we discovered.